TorchLean

 6.1.
 Verification🔗

-• start from a TorchLean API program or imported model artifact;
+• start from a TorchLean API program, GraphSpec model, or imported artifact;

-• compile or translate it to NN.IR.Graph plus a ParamStore;
+• lower or translate it to a semantic object such as NN.IR.Graph plus a ParamStore;

-• run a checker such as IBP, CROWN, a certificate parser, or a scientific ML checker;
+• run a checker such as IBP, CROWN, a certificate parser, an ODE corridor checker, or a scientific ML checker;

-• interpret the result through a theorem about the IR denotation, or through an explicitly named external boundary.
+• interpret the accepted result through a theorem about the named object.

 A few names come up over and over in what follows: